ddoherty03/fat_config/README.md

 By default, the style is `yaml`.
 Note that the style only pertains to the syntax of on-disk configuration files.
 Configuration can also be set by an environment variable, `MYAPP_OPTIONS` and by a command-line string optionally provided to the `#read` method.
 Those are simple parsers that parse strings of option settings as explained below.
 See, [Parsing Environment and Command Line Strings](#parsing-environment-and-command-line-strings).

-<a id="orgf87b1a5"></a>
+<a id="org2489659"></a>

 ## Hash Keys

-The returned Hash will have symbols as keys, using the names given in the config files, except that they will have any hyphens converted to the underscore.
+Any keys that are Strings will be converted to a symbol, using the names given in the config files, except that they will have any hyphens converted to the underscore so they are suitable for use as a method call.
 Thus the config setting "page-width: 6.5in" in a config file will result in a Hash entry of `{ page_width: '6.5in' }`.

+Keys that are not Strings will be left alone, so that, for example, you might have Integer keys, which may be useful below the top level.

-<a id="org451482b"></a>
+<a id="org3c327fd"></a>

 ## Hash Values

 Whether the values of the returned Hash will be 'deserialized' into a Ruby object is controlled by the style of the configuration files.
-For example, the `:yaml` style deserializes the following types:

-<a id="orgef8563a"></a>
+<a id="org47246cf"></a>

 ### YAML

+The `:yaml` style deserializes the following types:

 -   TrueClass (the string 'true' of whatever case)
 -   FalseClass (the string 'false' of whatever case)